Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Atomic Objects

-In Badiou's vocabulary, an atom can be defined as an '\textit{object-component which, intuitively, has at most one element in the following sense: if there is an element of $A$ about which it can be said that it belongs absolutely to the component, then there is only one.
-This means that every other element that belongs to the component absolutely is identical, within appearing, to the first}'\footnote{Badiou, \textit{Logics of Worlds}, 2009. p.
+\begin{dfn} An \textit{atom} is a function $a: A \to T$ defined on a $T$-set $(A, \Id)$ so that \begin{enumerate} \item[(A1)] $a(x) \wedge \Id(x, y) \leq a(y)$ and \item[(A2)] $a(x) \wedge a(y) \leq \Id(x, y)$. \end{enumerate} \end{dfn} As expressed in Badiou's own vocabulary, an atom can be defined as an '\textit{object-component which, intuitively, has at most one element in the following sense: if there is an element of $A$ about which it can be said that it belongs absolutely to the component, then there is only one.
+This means that every other element that belongs to the component absolutely is identical, within appearing, to the first}'\endnote{Badiou, \textit{Logics of Worlds}, 2009. p.
 248.}.

-\begin{rmk} These two properties in the definition of an atom is highly motivated by the theory of $T$-sets (or $\Omega$-sets in the standard terminology of topological logic).
+These two properties in the definition of an atom is highly motivated by the theory of $T$-sets (or $\Omega$-sets in the standard terminology of topological logic).
 A map $A \to T$ satisfying the first inequality is usually thought as a 'subobject' of $A$, or formally a $T$-subset of $A$.
-The idea is that, given a $T$-subset $B \subset A$,\ I can consider the function and it is easy to verify that the first condition is satisfied.
+The idea is that, given a $T$-subset $B \subset A$,\ we can consider the function and it is easy to verify that the first condition is satisfied.
 In the opposite direction, for a map $a$ satisfying the first condition, the subset is clearly a $T$-subset of $A$.

 The second condition states that the subobject $a: A \to T$ is a \textit{singleton}.
-This concept emanates from the topos-theoretic internalisation of the singleton-function $\{\cdot\}: a \mapsto \{a\}$ which determines a particular class of $T$-subsets of $A$ that correspond to the atomic $T$-subsets.
+This concept stems from the topos-theoretic internalization of the singleton-function $\{\cdot\}: a \mapsto \{a\}$ which determines a particular class of $T$-subsets of $A$ that correspond to the atomic $T$-subsets.
 For example, in the case of an ordinary set $S$ and an element $s \in S$ the singleton $\{s\} \subset S$ is a particular, atomic type of subset of $S$.